jlevy/kash/README.md

 - In Finder, pick a `.md` or `.yml` file and hit Cmd-I (or right-click and select Get Info).

-- Select the editor, such as Cursor or VSCode or Obsidian, and click the "Change All…" button to have it apply to all files with that extension.
+- Select the editor, such as Cursor or VSCode or Obsidian, and click the “Change All…” button to have it apply to all files with that extension.

 - Repeat with each file type.